 In today's world, where change becomes the main determinant, the survival of organizations and their ability to developing high performance depends on your ability to understand environmental changes and create innovations that respond to those changes (Kalmuk & Acar, 2015).
 Performance is one of the most debated concepts and for which there has never been an agreement between the researchers (Jenatabadi, 2015).
+In the hospitality sector, performance measurement is increasingly important due to the growing importance of valuing human resources and competitiveness, which implies the constant search for ways to improve the level of quality, reputation and increase profits (Maia & Costa, 2021).
 Recently, the definition of organizational performance has focused on an organization's ability to efficiently use the available resources to achieve the objectives set by the company, considering the relevance of all its users (Peterson, 2003).
-This definition highlights the three main elements, "efficiency", "effectiveness" and "relevance".
-The organization must be able to align performance with organizational objectives (effectiveness), organizational resources (efficiency), and, with the stakeholders expectations (relevance).
+This definition highlights the three main elements, "efficiency", "effectiveness"and "relevance".
+The organization must be able to align performance with organizational objectives (effectiveness), organizational resources (efficiency), and, with the stakeholders' expectations (relevance).
 For Osaze and Anao (2000) organizational performance means the degree of fulfilment that the organization's goals are being achieved.
 The control of this performance can be categorized in two dimensions (Tseng, 2010): Internal performance - related to product quality, costs and profit levels and benchmarked performance - Comparing the company's performance, product quality, costs, operations and customer satisfaction in reference to the sector.
 Maltz et al. (2003) proposed five performance indexes, namely, financial performance, market/customer, process, people development, and future.
 Robinson et al., (2005) suggest that cultural approaches are important for improving performance and sustaining innovation in terms of technologies, processes and products, namely, through knowledge management and organizational learning.

-2.4 Leadership, Innovation and Performance's Interrelationship
+Leadership, Innovation and Performance's interrelationship